usmonov69/Todo-list/README.md

-# Todo-list  This is a very simple to do list  project for juniors
+ This is a very simple to do list  project for juniors